XDEVS-PRO/XDEVS-website/content/blog/variables-and-scopes-in-JS.md

 Note that only variable declaration pops up, not the variable initialization!
 So what is TDZ?
 TDZ is the term to describe a state when a variable/function is unreachable.
 Like in the example above, we can't access the `x` variable before it was declared because `console.log(x)` is in Temporal Dead Zone.
-Also, `var` and `let`/`const` behaviours differently in TDZ.
+Also, `var` and `let`/`const` behaviors are different in TDZ.
 In the case of `let`/`const`, you would get a Reference Error while trying to access a variable in TDZ.
 In the case of var, you get `undefined`, which may lead to problems.

 :article-img{src="/blog/vars_scopes_js/meme_01.jpeg" alt="meme_1"}